 Abstract

-Molecular markers can provide clear insights into the introduction history of invasive species.
-However, inferences about recent introduction histories remain challenging, because of the stochastic demographic processes often involved.
+Inferences about invasion histories remain challenging because of the stochastic demographic processes involved.
 Approximate Bayesian computation (ABC) can help to overcome these problems, but such methods of inference require a prior understanding of population structure over the study area, necessitating the use of alternative methods and an intense sampling design.
 In this study, we made inferences about the worldwide invasion history of the ladybird Harmonia axyridis by various population genetics statistical methods, using a large set of sampling sites distributed over most of its native and invaded areas.
 We evaluated the complementarity of the statistical methods and the consequences of using different sets of population samples for ABC inferences.
 We found that the worldwide H. axyridis invasion has involved two bridgehead invasive populations in North America, which have served as the source populations for at least six independent introductions into other continents.
 We also identified several situations of genetic admixture between differentiated sources.
 Our results highlight the importance of coupling ABC methods with more traditional statistical approaches.
 We found that the choice of population samples could affect the conclusions of ABC analyses comparing possible scenarios.
-Approaches involving the performance of independent ABC analyses on several sample sets constitute a sensible solution, making it possible to avoid erroneous conclusions.
+Approaches involving independent ABC analyses on several sample sets constitute a sensible solution, making it possible to avoid erroneous conclusions.
 This study provides biologists without expertise in this area with detailed methodological and conceptual guidelines for making inferences about invasion routes when dealing with a large number of sampling sites and complex population genetic structures.

 Introduction

 Inferences about the introduction routes of invasive species make it possible to describe the geographical pathways followed by propagules, between the source and invading populations.
 This is an important task in the exploration of fundamental eco-evolutionary aspects of colonization success or failure (Keller & Taylor 2008) and for preventing future invasions (Mack et al. 2000; Simberloff et al. 2013).
 Historical and observational data for invasive species are often sparse and incomplete.
 Indirect methods based on molecular genetic markers have therefore been increasingly used for the inference of invasion routes over the last 15 years, and have proved effective (Estoup & Guillemaud 2010).
-One of the main features to have emerged from the growing number of studies based on molecular methods is that the real histories of invasions are often far more complex than initially imagined, due to multiple introductions, in particular (e.g. Ciosi et al. 2008; Darling et al. 2008; Dutech et al. 2012; Facon et al. 2003; Hoos et al. 2010; Kolbe et al. 2004; Lombaert et al. 2010; Rius et al. 2012).
+One of the main features that have emerged from the growing number of studies based on molecular methods is that the real histories of invasions are often far more complex than initially imagined, due in particular to multiple introductions (e.g. Ciosi et al. 2008; Darling et al. 2008; Dutech et al. 2012; Facon et al. 2003; Hoos et al. 2010; Kolbe et al. 2004; Lombaert et al. 2010; Rius et al. 2012).
 Multiple population sources and/or stochastic demo-genetic processes (such as founder effects and/or genetic admixture) may lead to a genetic structure within invaded areas that is difficult to predict.
 As a result, genetic studies of invasive species have become a methodological and analytical challenge in themselves (reviewed in Estoup & Guillemaud 2010).